 Other health plans, like short-term plans, have more limited coverage.
 It’s important to understand what medical services are covered before you purchase a plan so you can determine if it meets your needs.

-Coverage also goes beyond covered services.
+Coverage also goes beyond covered services and medical devices.
 It includes the network of doctors and specialists included with your health plan.
 If you already have doctors that you like or prescriptions you require, it’s worth checking to make sure they would be covered under any new plan you’d choose.

 When it comes to networks, some plans only offer in-network coverage.
 Other plans offer in- and out-of-network coverage, though the cost-sharing rules may put a higher burden on policyholders for out-of-network services.
 Emergency services are always covered, regardless of where they were received.